Sorrii/AzteGiveaway/README.md

 - Java Development Kit (JDK) 8 or later
 - Maven
 - A Discord bot token
-- A PostgreSQL database (optional for storing winners and entries)
+- A PostgreSQL database (optional for storing winners, entries and giveaway history)

 ## Setup